sarahciston/codingcare/posts/0critintro.md

 Machine learning, as a mass production, produces certainty from uncertainty – from millions of uncertainties, argues Louise Amoore [@amooreCloudEthicsAlgorithms2020].

+**Intersectional AI calls for demystifying normative AI systems and learning from marginalized ethics and tactics, in order to fundamentally rethink AI.**

 >"words encoding the bodies they cover.
 And despite everything the body remains." [@rankineCitizenAmericanLyric2014]

->"I would like to employ the word cybercrud to mean, in gen eral, putting things over on people using computers.
+>"I would like to employ the word cybercrud to mean, in general, putting things over on people using computers.
 Cybercrud is one of the most important specialties, if not the economic backbone, of the computer field.
 The promotion of false or clumsy approaches to a problem as " scientific," the frequent claim that " the computer has to have it that way" - when a certain thing could be programmed very differently - are cybercrud." [nelson ]

 >"Any nitwit can understand computers, and many do.
 Unfortunately, due to ridiculous historical circumstances, computers have been made a mystery to most of the world.
 And this situation does not seem to be improving.
 You hear more and more about computers, but to most people it's just one big blur.
 The people who know about computers often seem unwilling to explain things or answer your questions.
 Stereotyped notions develop about computers operating in fixed ways — and so confusion increases.
 The chasm between laymen and computer people widens fast and dangerously." [@nelsonComputerLibDream1974]

->We are a far cry from Ted Nelson's 1974 lament, "You can and must understand computers now."
+>We are a far cry from Ted Nelson's 1974 lament, "You can and must understand computers now." [@nelsonComputerLibDream1974]
-"Most of what is written about computers for the layman is either unreadable or silly."
+>"Most of what is written about computers for the layman is either unreadable or silly." [@nelsonComputerLibDream1974]

 >gigantic enterprises that "know the short-range utility of computer systems but have no idea of their ultimate social cost." [@weizenbaumImpactComputerSociety1972]